Open Farm Sunday 2013 (c) Tom Marshall

 the farm is home to Longhorn and Dexter cattle breeds

-In 2013, the farm also opened a dedicated nature trail leading off the popular Sandstone Trail walking route to the west of the farm, and is also home to Bickley Barn, our education centre opened in summer 2014.
+The farm has a dedicated nature trail leading off the popular Sandstone Trail walking route to the west of the farm, and is also home to Bickley Barn, our education centre opened in summer 2014.

-The farm is home to our herds of native-breed Longhorn and Dexter Cattle, and Hebridean and Shropshire sheep.
-The stock spend much of the winter at the farm, before heading out to graze nature reserves and other wildlife sites during the summer months.
+The farm is the base for our herds of native-breed Longhorn and Dexter Cattle, and Hebridean and Shropshire sheep.
+The livestock spend much of the winter at the farm, before heading out to graze nature reserves and other wildlife sites during the summer months.
 About 20 Longhorn remain at the farm during the school visit season.

 As part of a wildlife-friendly farm management regime supported by Higher Level Stewardship (HLS) programmes, we also produce spring barley, species-rich hay and silage for winter feed.